helliott20/dmarc-analyser/docs/google-oauth-setup.md

 # Google OAuth Setup Guide

-This guide walks you through setting up Google OAuth for the DMARC Analyzer.
+This guide walks you through setting up Google OAuth for the DMARC Analyser.
 You'll need to configure two OAuth consent screens and credentials:

 1. **Google Sign-In** - For user authentication
 2. **Gmail API** - For importing DMARC reports from Gmail (optional, but recommended)